 To get the maximum value from the List Coverage MI Dashboard, it helps if you have a well-structured hierarchy in your tenancy, as a flat hierarchy where modules are simply linked directly to the institution node won't provide the level of detail you'll need to assess where list coverage could be improved.
 For more information on updating your hierarchy, do take a look at Hierarchy - upload full process.

 The raw data which drives the chart is also available to you from this screen and is fully exportable.
+The export contains exactly what's on screen.
 Access to the data is also available through Advanced MIS if you wish to use it outside of Talis Aspire, or to combine with other datasets.